apache/nuttx/configs/launchxl-cc1310/README.txt

 README
 ======

   This directory holds NuttX board support for the TI LaunchXL-CC1310.
+This board features the CC1310F128 part with 128Kb of FLASH and 20Kb of SRAM.

 Contents
 ========